Skip to content

 Varity MCP Server

-The Varity MCP server (@varity-labs/mcp) gives AI editors 14 tools for the full build → deploy → monetize workflow.
-It runs locally via stdio — no API keys, no accounts.
+The Varity MCP server (@varity-labs/mcp) gives AI editors a full set of tools for the full build and deploy workflow.
+It runs locally via stdio.
+Install with the current beta tag.

 Add to .cursor/mcp.json in your project root: